eagardi/eagardi.github.io/FinalPaper2.md

 For example if you want to place a long list of button that each lead to a different screen, you can place the buttons within a scroll view and if the phone the user is to small to display all the buttons the user will be able to scroll down to the bottom of the page and make their selection.

-![alt text](http://androideity.com/wp-content/uploads/2011/07/ScrollView01.png "Image depicting use of scroll view")
+![alt text](http://androideity.com/wp-content/uploads/2011/07/ScrollView01.png "Image depicting use of scroll view") In the example above the table layout is placed